Infinitely many arithmetic hyperbolic rational homology 3-spheres that bound geometrically: Colourings and rational homology --spheres

-Due to the constraint that $K_v$ be homologically trivial, the choice of vertices $(F_i)^*$ in $K$ such that $\mu(F_i)_4 = 1$ (or, equivalently, the choice of $v_i \neq 0$) should define a homologically trivial subcomplex.
-By choosing $K_v$ as the simplex $\{3,7,9\}$ around which the three complexes $K_{13}$, $K_{14}$, $K_{13}$ are ``wrapped'', we have precisely that all four subcomplexes $K_{v+\omega}$ are homologically trivial as shown in Figure~\ref{im:dodecahedron}.
+Due to the constraint that $K_v$ be a rational homology point, the choice of vertices $(F_i)^*$ in $K$ such that $\mu(F_i)_4 = 1$ (or, equivalently, the choice of $v_i \neq 0$) should define one such subcomplex.
+By choosing $K_v$ as the simplex $\{3, 7, 9\}$ around which the three complexes $K_{13}$, $K_{14}$, $K_{34}$ are ``wrapped'', we have precisely that all four subcomplexes $K_{v+\omega}$ are rational homology points as shown in Figure~\ref{im:dodecahedron}.

 Explicitly, the colouring $\mu$ with defining matrix